unl-pal/argv-www/README.md

 PAClab development repository using Django framework.

-## This repository contains the frontend website for PAClab.
+## This repository contains the frontend website for PACLab.

 ## Requirements
 - Python3